Judgy53/WaterTweaker/README.md

 # Configuration

-- `Wetland Water Opacity` : Sets the Opacity of the water in Wetland Aspect (between 0.0 and 1.0).
+- `WetlandWaterOpacity` : Sets the Opacity of the water in Wetland Aspect (between 0.0 and 1.0).
 (Default: `1.0`)
-- `Wetland Post Processing` : Enables Post Processing effects when the camera goes underwater in Wetland Aspect.
+- `WetlandPostProcessing` : Enables Post Processing effects when the camera goes underwater in Wetland Aspect.
 (Default: `true`)

 # Changelog